dmedeiros1/Performance_Training_Optimizator/README.md

 ## Summary

-The idea of this project is to identify what would be the most effective routine that would improve an athlete´s performance for a specific course/track.
+The idea of this project is to identify what would be the most effective training routine that would improve an athlete´s performance for a specific course/track.
 We will use the following data: hours of resistance training per week, hours of strenght training per week, hours of rest per week, carbohydrate ingestion per week (g/kg) and protein ingestion per week (g/kg).
 We will analyse the data and identify which factors generate the most effective performance improvement in milliseconds.